Ari-O-Alt/Ari-O-Alt/README.md

 ### Developer by day, developer by night

-- 🔭 I’m currently modeling 3D doughnuts in Blender.
+- 🔭 I’m currently learning about AI and Machine Learning.
 - 🌱 These days I am learning Node and 3D Modeling with Blender.
 - 👯 I’m looking to collaborate on technical writing.
 - 📫 You can find me on [DEV](https://dev.to/ari_o) or on [Twitter](https://twitter.com/ArikaAlt).
 I also write small pieces of code on [Codesanbox](https://codesandbox.io/u/Ari-O-Alt).